wonsunahn-autograder/CS1632_Fall2019/deliverables/2/deliverable2.md

 After this, ON A SEPARATE PAGE, include a screen shot of the executed unit tests.
 Note that not all tests have to pass!
 However, if a test doesn't pass, it should be included in the concerns section above.

 ON A SEPARATE PAGE, include either a screenshot or output from a code coverage tool of your tests and the object they cover.
+The screenshot should show coverage percentage for each class.
+Please review exercise 2 if you need reminding of how that looks like.

 There is no need to print out the code.
 It should be on GitHub (or a similar publicly-accessible version control system such as BitKeeper) BY THE BEGINNING OF CLASS.